Table of Contents

 Essentially, you start by linking your captioning account to your video platform account.
-Once they are linked, all you have to do is order your captions via your caption provider’s account system or via your video platform.
-Your captioning provider will then automatically post your captions back to your video when they are complete.
+Once they are linked, all you have to do is order your captions via your closed caption provider’s account system or via your video platform.
+Your closed captioning provider will then automatically post your captions back to your video when they are complete.

 DIY Workflows for Captioning